Need a School?

 - Missed the application period and need a school for the fall?
 You can still participate in admissions by adding your child to schools' waitlists.
 To do so, create a MySchools account.

 Enroll in High School

 If your child has finished eighth grade, they can start high school.
-All new students enrolling in high school must contact a Family Welcome Center to register.
+Families with new students who aren't yet enrolled in high school should email a Family Welcome Center to learn how to find a program and register.

 Transfers, Non-Resident Enrollment, and Charter Schools